mar10/grunt-yabs/README.md

         manifests: ['package.json'], // First entry is master for synchronizing },

-      // The following tools are executed in order of appearance:
+      // The following tools are available.
+They are executed in the order
+      // as they are added to the workflow object.

+      // 'bump': increment manifest.version and synchronize other JSON files
+      bump: {
+        // bump also requires a mode argument (yabs:target:MODE)
+        inc: null,              // Override 'yabs:target:MODE'
+        space: 2,               // Indentation used when writing JSON files
+        syncVersion: true,      // Only increment master manifest, then copy
+                                // version to secondaries
+        syncFields: [],         // Synchronize entries from master to
+                                // secondaries (if field exists)
+        updateConfig: 'pkg',    // Make sure pkg.version contains the new value },
       // 'check': Assert preconditons and fail otherwise
       check: {
         branch: ['master'],     // Current branch must be in this list